How to watch Below Deck season 8

 We can also expect to see another series of outrageously wealthy charter guests, some of whom we’re shown skinny-dipping in an onboard hot tub before eating sushi off of a naked person in the trailer, while the trailer teases potential romances between some of the crew members.

-Below Deck arrives on hayu on Tuesday 3rd November.
+Below Deck is now available to stream on Hayu.
 To find out what else is on in the meantime, check out our TV Guide.